amanoxsolutions/mlops-realtime-data-ingestion/doc/MLOPS.md

 ![Architecture](./images/mlops-overview.jpg)

 1. The "Model Build" repository and pipeline deploy a SageMaker pipeline to train the forecasting model.
-The build phase of that pipeline also creates SSM Parameters (if they do not exist) holding the parameters for the model training and to evaluate the model accuracy.
+The build phase of that pipeline also creates SSM Parameters (if they do not exist, see above) holding the parameters for the model training and to evaluate the model accuracy.
 2. The approval of a trained model automatically triggers the "Model Deploy" pipeline.
 3. The "Model Deploy" pipeline deploys in the staging environment (and later on in the production environment if approved) of the model behind an Amazon SageMaker API Endpoint.
 4. Once the endpoint is in service, this automatically triggers the deployment of the "Model Monitoring" pipeline to monitor the new model.
 5. On an hourly schedule, another SageMaker pipeline is triggered to compare the model forecast results with the latest datapoints.
-6. If the model forecasting accuracy falls under the acceptable threshold, the "Model Build" pipeline is automatically retriggered, to train a new model based on the latest data.
+6. If the model forecasting accuracy falls under the acceptable threshold, the "Model Build" pipeline is automatically re-triggered, to train a new model based on the latest data.

-The SSM Parameters with the initial values to train and monitor the models are define in the `model-build-params.json` file at the root of the "Model Build" repository.
-Those parameters can then be updated throught the MLOps lifecycle.
 ## Building the Model With the SageMaker Pipeline
 The SageMaker pipeline is different from the CodePipeline type of pipelines used to deploy infrastructure and applications.
 It is a pipeline used to train a machine learning model.

 The SageMaker project comes with a built-in SageMaker pipeline code which we had to refactor to match our use case.
 Our pipeline consists of the following steps:
 1. Read the data from SageMaker Feature store, extract the last 5 data point as a test dataset to evaluate the model and format the data for the DeepAR algorithm.
 2. Train the model.
 3. Create the trained model.
 4. Make a batch prediction of the next 5 data points based on training data.
 5. Evaluate the forecast accuracy by computing the model’s mean quantile loss between the forecast and test datapoints.
 6. Check the model accuracy compared to the threshold stored in the SSM parameter (deployed by the "Model Build" pipeline).
-7. Store in S3 the model's performance and generate a constraints.json file which will be used by the defaul SageMaker monitoring to evaluate the model.
+7. Store in S3 the model's performance and generate a constraints.json file which will be used by the default SageMaker monitoring to evaluate the model.
 8. Register the trained model if its accuracy passes the threshold.
 ## Deploying the Model
 Once the model is registered in SageMaker, it must be manually approved in order to be deployed in the staging environment first.
 The approval of the model will automatically trigger the "Model Deploy" pipeline.
 This pipeline performs 3 main actions.